Paul-Dempsey/pachde-hc-one/doc/HC-1.md

   - I have some ideas for other potential useful features, such as:

     - Save and load profiles.
 These would contain a profile of settings including pedal assignments, rounding, MIDI routing, and so on.
-    These could be independent and also optionally associated with a specific preset (or presets), so that when you load a preset of any kind (user favorite, or system), the associated profile is applied.
+    These could be independent and also optionally associated with a specific preset (or presets), so that when you load a preset of any kind (user, favorite, or system), the associated profile is applied.
+This won't come until I've covered the basic controls.

-    - User preset archive and restore.
+    - User preset save, load, archive-all, and restore-all.
 This possibly in a separate program rather than VCV Rack modules.

 ![pachde (#d) logo](Logo.svg)